 Program Coordinator: M. Ali Montazer, Ph.D.

-System engineering, as a formal engineering discipline, traces its history to the 1950s but is playing an even greater role in the 21st century given the advances in information technology, engineering technologies, and the trend in globalization.
+Industrial and Systems Engineering (ISE), as a formal engineering discipline, traces its history to the 1950s but is playing an even greater role in the 21st century given the advances in information technology, engineering technologies, and the trend in globalization.
 It is one of the most broad-based disciplines in engineering and its application results in balanced solutions to diverse and complex problems primarily related to product development and commercialization processes.
-Given the global marketplace, the ever-shrinking levels of both natural and human resources, and increasing product and system complexities, system engineering is becoming a major engineering function in business, industry, government, service and non-profit organizations.
+Given the global marketplace, the ever-shrinking levels of both natural and human resources, and increasing product and system complexities, industrial and systems engineering is becoming a major engineering function in business, industry, government, service, and non-profit organizations.

-System engineers design, develop, facilitate and monitor the process of creating a product or service with the needs and concerns of the various constituencies in mind.
-This process incorporates critical consideration of a multitude of factors with special emphasis on quality, cost and time to market.
-The factor of quality encompasses considerations such as manufacturability, reconfigurability, reliability, maintainability, safety, ergonomics and aesthetics, the environment, and the eventual disposal of the product.
+Industrial and systems engineers design, develop, facilitate and monitor the process of creating a product or service with the needs and concerns of the various constituencies in mind.
+This process incorporates critical consideration of a multitude of factors with special emphasis on quality, cost, and time to market.
+The factor of quality encompasses considerations such as manufacturability, re-configurability, reliability, maintainability, safety, ergonomics and aesthetics, the environment, and the eventual disposal of the product.
 The factors of cost and time to market translate into procedures that are prerequisite to creating a product or service that can compete in the global marketplace.

-System engineering is the integration of all the disciplines and specialty groups into a team effort forming a structured development process that proceeds from product concept through production, service, and all lifecycle phases, considering all the needs of the customer.
-System engineers are specialists and experts in applying the system engineering method to complex product and system development.
+Industrial and systems engineering is the integration of all the disciplines and specialty groups into a team effort forming a structured development process that proceeds from product concept through production, service, and all lifecycle phases, considering all the needs of the customer.
+Industrial and systems engineers are specialists and experts in applying the system engineering method to complex product and system development.